Mosa-5/Kiu_website/README.md

 ## Live Demo

-You can view the deployed project here: https://kiu-website.vercel.app/
+You can view the deployed project here (vercel is down right now, this is an older version): https://kiu-website.vercel.app/

 ## Installation & Setup